wolathedataguy/YT_Playlist_Count/README.md

 ## Features

-- Automatically calculates the total duration of a YouTube playlist.
+- Calculates the total duration of a YouTube playlist.
 - Displays the total duration, number of videos, and average duration per video.
 - Updates dynamically as more videos are loaded in long playlists.
 - Blends seamlessly with the YouTube interface.